FLAS APPLICATIONS DUE FEBRUARY 7, 2022.

 For eligibility requirements and other questions please visit our FAQs page here.

-The Middle East Center is accepting applications for Arabic, Hebrew, Persian, Kurdish, Tajik, and Turkish during the current US Department of Education FLAS Grant cycle of 2018-2022.
+The Middle East Center is accepting applications for Arabic, Armenian, Azeri, Balochi, Berber, Dari, Hebrew, Kurdish, Persian, Tajik, Turkish, and Turkmen during the current US Department of Education FLAS Grant cycle of 2018-2022.

 For instructions, see here.